|Once outside the train station we spotted a casino. We weren’t aware that gambling was legal in Adelaide.

 The train trip began at the port and ended in the city, to continue on the same route back and forth all day into the evening with the engineer walking to the end of the line at the terminal to begin again, driving the train from the opposite end each way.

 We waited to leave the ship until after we’d uploaded yesterday’s post and thus were able to avoid the crowds.
-There was no more than dozen passenger in our coach each way.
+There was no more than a dozen passengers in our coach.
 Not only did the train serve the needs of cruise passengers but also many locals who lived and worked along the route.

-Once we arrived at the train station in Adelaide we were surprised by its size and volume of activity.
-This was one bustling city.
-For some reason, we’d expected Adelaide to be a quaint historic town.
+After arriving at Adelaide station, we were surprised by its size and volume of activity.
+This was a bustling city.
+For whatever reason, there was an expectation that Adelaide would be a picturesque historic city.
 It definitely qualified as historic but this was no small town.
-See details below we gleaned from this site:
+See details below, we gleaned from this site:

-We left the train station to follow the map we’ve been provided when disembarking the ship.
+We left the station to follow the map we received when disembarking the ship.
 This map highlighted the major points of interest many of which appealed to us as we took photo after photo as we walked along the main downtown road.

-The weather was perfect, only hot when in direct sun.
+The weather was perfect, only warm under direct sunlight.
 The city, with busy with traffic moving at a good clip, provided an excellent glimpse of what Adelaide is all about; many free venues for tourists; historical buildings, upscale shops, plenty of dining establishments and of course, its own variety of friendly Australian citizens.

-Although many passersby had their heads down perusing their phones (typical in most cities these days) we never felt rushed, overcrowded or unsafe in any manner.
+Although many passersby had their heads down to peruse their phones (typical in most cities these days) we never felt rushed, overcrowded or unsafe in any manner.

 Since we’d had a late start and the round trip train ride required about two and a half hours including waiting time, we wandered the downtown area for the perfect amount of time allowing us to get the full flavor of the attractive, spotless city.